AMHembrough/Final-Projcet/README.md

 # Machine Learning Model

-All code in the main branch is production ready.

 ### Description of preliminary data preprocessing

 We practiced a lot of data preprocessing in the first two weeks of the final project.
 While we will not use the dataframes we created during this process, it was a great way to refine and showcase some of the data cleaning processes we learned during our 24-week bootcamp.
 Specifically, we did the following data processing in our initial jupyter notebook (which was submitted with the first deliverable).